dryajov/aurelia-factory-methods/README.md

 ## What's the use case?

-The main use case is creating configuration classes that allow creating dependencies implicitly through factory methods, rather than explicitly using the constructor.
+The main use case is creating configuration classes that allow registering dependencies implicitly through factory methods, rather than explicitly using the constructor.

 Consider the following example: